knowsuchagency/promptic/README.md

 ## Limitations

-`promptic` is designed to be a lightweight abstraction layer over litellm and various LLM providers.
+`promptic` is a lightweight abstraction layer over [litellm][litellm] and its various LLM providers.
 As such, there are some provider-specific limitations that are beyond the scope of what the library addresses:

 - **Tool/Function Calling**:
   - Anthropic (Claude) models currently support only one tool per function